 Nutrition is complex and we only have limited information at DHB level.
-In Waitemata, only 55% of adults eat the recommended daily intake of vegetables and only 57% eat the recommended daily intake of fruit, although women have a healthier diet than men.
-Pacific and Asian people are also less likely to meet the recommended daily intake of vegetables.
-Children in Waitemata tend to have healthier eating habits than their national peers, although still far from ideal.
+In Waitematā, 51% of adults eat the recommended daily intake of vegetables and 58% eat the recommended daily intake of fruit, while only 35% eat the recommended amounts of both fruit and vegetables.
+Women have a healthier diet than men.
+Māori, Pacific and Asian people are also less likely than European/Other people to meet recommended daily intake fruit and vegetables.
+Children in Waitematā are more likely than adults to eat recommended servings of fruit and vegetables (43%).
+Seven out of ten eat fast food at least once a week, and half have fizzy drink at least once a week (NZHS 2014-17).

-At three months of age, 60% of babies seen by Plunket in Waitemata are fully breastfed, compared with 56% nationally.
-Europeans and Others are more likely to be breastfed than Māori, Pacific and Asian babies, in Waitemata and New Zealand.
+At three months of age, 60% of babies seen by Plunket in Waitematā are fully breastfed, compared with 56% nationally.
+Europeans and Others are more likely to be breastfed than Māori, Pacific and Asian babies, in Waitematā and New Zealand.